SumiSastri/fashion-app/README.md

 ![test-display-page](./src/screen-shots/test-display-page.png)

 - Decided to proceed on this approach and to review Zalando Home Page [https://www.zalando.co.uk/women-home/] And black dress search results [https://www.zalando.co.uk/women/?q=black+dresses]

+- Did some further research on stack-overflow and posted a question
+- Checked some other options out - saving the file as a .js extension
+- This worked by changing the sample data to an array and separating the objects with commas
+- Successfully transformed data and rendered 2 images in semi-styled components